Data-pageup/AI-Automation-Agents/README.md

 This repository contains a collection of AI-powered agents built to solve real-world problems using Large Language Models (LLMs), automation workflows, and data pipelines.

-This project was built as a response to a rejection due to lack of experience with AI agents — turning feedback into action within 2 weeks.
+This project was built as a response to a rejection due to lack of experience with AI agents.

----

 ## 🧠 Projects Included